Mariana-Caetano/safedata/docs/README.md

 Once a purchase is finished, a complete profile is generated, and in order to update this information again the user has to log in (as expected by design)

+Please be aware that currently ONLY the `PATCH /documents` route supports the `_orderFormId` parameter, and that it only works with entities that contain an `email` field in their schema.

 ## How does SafeData work?

 The whole process is based on the `CL` entity, which is used as a guide to identify the user.
 First, we reach out to Vtex ID to confirm the `StoreUserAuthToken` is valid and get the user e-mail.
 Then we retrieve only the necessary fields on the `CL` entity to ensure the user is manipulating/obtaining only entities that belongs to them.